Multi-Armed Bandits and Quantum Channel Oracles: Setting and Main Results

-Finally we consider the oracle defined in \eqref{eq:oracle_channel}.
-The motivation to consider this type of oracle is similar as described in Section~\ref{sec:reuse}.
-The difference is that we have no control over the investigated quantum system with state space $\mc{H}_P$.
+\blue{ Finally, we consider the oracle defined in \eqref{eq:oracle_channel}.
+Let us first make the connection to the oracle $O$ in \eqref{eq:def_oracle_general} a bit more precise.
+We assume that we cannot act on the space $\mc{H}_P$ and only extract information from the system through the oracle $O$ otherwise the state on $\mc{H}_P$ follows, e.g., a time evolution given through some Hamiltonian $H$.
+Then it is reasonable to assume that the initial state on $\mc{H}_P$ is the completely mixed state $\rho_P\propto \sum \ket{\omega}\bra{\omega}$ and then the reduced state on the system $\mc{H}_{A}\times \mc{H}_R$ after application of $O$ is given by

+where $p(X)=|\{\omega: r_i(\omega)=X^i\}/|\mc{H}_P|$ and $O_X$ is defined in \eqref{eq:def_O_X}.
+In particular, we recover indeed the expression in \eqref{eq:oracle_channel} if the rewards $\omega\to r_i(\omega)$ for different arms $i$ are independent.
+If the dynamics $H$ is sufficiently mixing also future invocations will approximately act as the quantum channel $\mc{E}$ on the system.

-A motivation to consider this is the setting of quantum sensing.
-Quantum sensing \cite{sensing} refers to the general use of quantum phenomena to measure physical quantities.
+Assume that the oracle $O$ corresponds to our running example of identifying the mean of a collection of observables $A_i$.
+Then this setup is connected to the theory of quantum sensing \cite{sensing} which refers to the general use of quantum phenomena to measure quantum observables.
 Using quantum devices to learn properties of quantum systems has recently emerged as a promising direction to achieve quantum advantage.
 In particular, it was shown that learning with a quantum device interacting with the system of interest can have an exponential advantage over simply performing measurements on the system \cite{huang_science}.
+We show that, in contrast, in our setting no speedup compared to the classical setting is possible as stated (slightly informally) in the following result.